mrtztg/azure-104-notes/README.md

   ```
   - Skips resources that already exist (incremental deployment by default)
   - Fill required values in parameters file (e.g., passwords) — template export skips sensitive fields
+- **Subscription-level deployment**: In `New-AzSubscriptionDeployment`, the `-Location` parameter refers to the location of the deployment metadata, not the location of the resources being created
 - **Tip**: For constant values you don't want to provide every deployment, move them from `parameters` to `variables`
 - **Other IaC tools** (not in exam): Azure Bicep, Terraform